twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

     - Encourage CSS to be reused across scenarios
         - e.g. If we wind up using something like Tailwind, 1 more thing to worry about (e.g. purging CSS)
         - TODO: Address this in a successive exploration?
-- `django-allauth` as XHR backend only + React rendering pages
+- Proxy setup with `django-allauth` as XHR backend only + React rendering all pages
-    - Requires Django + React proxy to be seamless
+    - Still requires Django + React proxy to be seamless
     - Possible issues on server + UI pages like reset password (prob would want to derisk first)
-    - Still lots of busy work to just get this out the door + any future pages
+    - Still lots of busy work to just get this out the door + any future pages, so not considering it rapid
-- Split app JWT (2 different servers) as we've done before but hate
+- 2 separate servers interacting over JWT and CORS, as we've done before but hate
     - Why we hate it: Entire app functionality can require 2 serial requests at every load depending on user configuration
         - i.e. (1) Retrieve user JWT + login + configuration -> (2) Set up UI based on user configuration -> (3) Make additional requests we didn't know we needed before
     - We also hate that there's no off the shelf library in Django for this